Yuhan-W/yuhan-W/content/post/group1/index.md

 ---
-title: Algebra: Subgroups and homomorphisms
+title: 'Algebra: Subgroups and homomorphisms'
 subtitle: Group theory

 # Summary for listings and search engines